-As industry, academia, and government seek to develop new renewable energy sources from tides, waves, and wind, potential environmental effects must be evaluated and measured to ensure that aquatic and avian animals, habitats, and ecosystem functions are not adversely affected, nor that are important coastal and ocean uses displaced.
+In order to address the growing global demand for energy, industry is looking to extract energy from renewable sources such as wind, waves, and tides.
+Yet potential environmental effects must be evaluated and measured to ensure that animals, habitats, and ecosystem functions are not adversely affected, nor that existing ocean and land uses be displaced.
+The goal of Tethys is to progress industry in an environmentally-responsible manner.

 Tethys was developed in 2009 by the Pacific Northwest National Laboratory (PNNL) to support the U.S. Department of Energy (DOE) Wind and Water Power Technologies Office.
 The primary functions of Tethys are twofold:

-- To facilitate the exchange of information and data on the environmental effects of marine and wind energy technologies; and
+- To facilitate the exchange of information and data on the environmental effects of wind and marine renewable energy technologies; and

-- To serve as a commons for marine and wind energy practitioners and therefore enhance the connectedness of the renewable energy community as a whole.
+- To serve as a commons for wind and marine renewable energy practitioners and therefore enhance the connectedness of the renewable energy community as a whole.

 The growing body of content in Tethys is actively collected and curated by researchers at PNNL from a variety of sources.
 Members of the community are also encouraged to contribute to Tethys by identifying documents not yet in the collection.

-Tethys supports a growing community of marine and wind energy researchers, regulators, and developers through outreach and communication channels including the Tethys Stories, pertinent organizations, databases with similar missions, and broadcasts of presentations, webinars, seminars, and symposia relating to the environmental effects of marine and wind energy.
+Tethys supports a growing community of researchers, regulators, and developers through outreach and communication channels including the Tethys Stories, pertinent organizations, databases with similar missions, and broadcasts of presentations, webinars, seminars, and symposia relating to the environmental effects of wind and marine renewable energy.
 As the Tethys community expands and more users create accounts, each user’s personal interests and areas of expertise may be catalogued upon request to facilitate more communication amongst Tethys community members.

-Together with other DOE national laboratories, National Marine Renewable Energy Centers, universities and industry, Tethys contributes to a program of research and development focused on unraveling the complexity of environmental issues associated with marine and wind renewable energy technologies.
+Together with other DOE national laboratories, National Marine Renewable Energy Centers, universities, and industry, Tethys contributes to a program of research and development focused on unraveling the complexity of environmental issues associated with wind and marine renewable energy technologies.
 Tethys provides a number of ways to sort and search for data, connect with the research community, and learn more about the current status of the industry.

 Use of Tethys